Heap Usage Monitoring

 • Heap Size: current size of the heap.

 • Maximum Heap Size: maximum size of the heap.
 The heap size cannot exceed this value.
-See Option(text): Java heap size (in bytes).
+See Option(text): Managed Heap size (in bytes).

 • Heap Usage: the amount of the heap currently being used to store alive objects.